 Number 1: Add detail.

-Number 2: Be Compelling in your Summary and your stories.
+Number 2: Be compelling in About

 Number 3: Link to your work.

 LinkedIn allows you to present samples of your work, including documents, links, videos and more.
 You can link work to each of your listed jobs, and use the Featured section, which sits just above your work experience.
 The Featured section allows you to showcase the work samples that you’re most proud of, including external links to websites, images, PDF documents and articles on LinkedIn that you’ve authored.
 Steve says “LinkedIn shouldn’t be your only source of marketing or your only digital footprint.
 It’s an opportunity for you to signpost other places where your work appears”.
 He adds “LinkedIn is unlike other social media in that people don’t log in every day, they don’t spend a lot of time on it unless they’re searching for something, so anything that keeps people engaged with your profile is important and enhances the possibility that they will reach out”.
 Find out more about the Featured section here.